-Table 2 reports the descriptive statistics of the sample.
-Eighty eight percent of the bankyear observations are from the euro area.
-Moreover, the European payment landscape can be characterised by substantial variation in the use of retail payment services, as illustrated, for example, by the relatively high standard deviation of the total number of retail payment transactions scaled by the population, of about 416442 per one million persons.
+Table 1 reports the descriptive statistics of the sample.
+As shown in Panel A, eighty eight percent of the bank-year observations are from the euro area.
+The bank performance and stability measures are consistent with those reported in other studies.
+Moreover, the European payment landscape can be characterised by substantial variation in the use of retail payment services, as illustrated in Panel B, for example, by the relatively high standard deviation of the total number of retail payment transactions scaled by the population, of about 416,442 per one million persons.
 Similarly, the adoption of retail payment transaction technologies shows relatively strong asymmetries across Europe, as demonstrated by relatively high standard deviations for the numbers of ATMs scaled by the population.
 The mean value of the relative importance of paper-based payments is about 9.97%, suggesting that electronic retail payment instruments are increasingly used and widely adopted non-cash payment instruments.
-The mean value of the Herfindahl index for the different payment instruments is 0.40.
+The mean value of the herfindahl index for the different payment instruments is 0.40.
 This implies that consumers have a wide range of options as to how to make their retail payments.